blackgrape2025/peterdavanzo-site/content/writing/ai-scales-mastery.md

 You learn it by doing.

-A singing teacher can provide feedback.
+A singing teacher can be a great help.

 "Not bad.
 Try again with your tongue flattened slightly and the tip touching the back of your front teeth."